 Remember what is non-negotiable today may be negotiable tomorrow when you have built up trust with your boss.

 Finally, maintain a sense of perspective.
-Experience and research demonstrates that the industry and function on which you choose to work, your career path, your bosses and co-workers can be more important to reaching the ultimate job satisfaction that the particulars of an offer.
+Experience and research demonstrate that the industry and function on which you choose to work, your career path, and your bosses and co-workers can be more important to reaching the ultimate job satisfaction than the particulars of an offer.
 These tips should only come into play after you have ensured your job search has resulted in a path where you want your career to go.